AndersDeath/diary2/000-current.md

 # 11 August - Friday - Yerevan - 316 day of immigration

 So I am about to refuse that company offer.
 The 70k is absolutely unacceptable for me.
 If I want to have some shares I will get 65k per year.
 It's really tough.
 Unfortunately I have to reject this offer.
+I want to grow and don't want to make mistakes.